The Round Robin Page 2

 Redding, CA

-Rose Marie took a class from me some years ago.
+Rose Marie took a class from Scarlett some years ago.
 She used her block from Celtic Medallion III in a round robin that our local guild did along with several other guilds.
-A very dear friend who I will miss very much, since Rose Marie passed away at the beginning of January 2001.
+A very dear friend who Scarlett will miss very much, Rose Marie passed away at the beginning of January 2001.

 [Carolyn Susac's Quilt]